Georgia Republicans spar over Trump’s false election claims

 “Jody Hice is lying,” Raffensperger said.
 “If you look at the election of 2020, what happened at the end of the day is that 28,000 Georgians skipped the presidential race, and yet they voted down ballot in other races.”

-Multiple tallies of Georgia’s 5 million votes cast for president, including one done by hand, showed Democrat Joe Biden with a narrow victory in the state.
+Multiple tallies of Georgia’s 5 million votes cast for president, including one done by hand, showed Biden won the state.
 Raffensperger has insisted that Georgia’s election was accurate and secure.
 Officials in other states and federal investigators, including Trump’s own attorney general, have said there was no evidence of widespread fraud in the 2020 contest.

-In the weeks after the vote, Raffensperger refused to bend to pressure from Trump to overturn Biden’s victory, making him a top target of the former president’s ire.
+In the weeks after the vote, Raffensperger refused to bend to pressure from Trump to overturn Biden’s victory, making him a top target of the former president and other Republicans who have embraced false claims of voter fraud.

 Hice — Raffensperger’s leading Republican challenger — supported a Texas lawsuit seeking to overturn Biden’s victory in Georgia and other states and voted against his Electoral College victory.